Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 #### Primitive Decoders

-The most common types one will be decoding are the JVM primitive types.
+The ones corresponding to the most common types decode the JVM primitive types.

-Indeed, the provided factories primitive decoders are :
+Indeed, the provided factories of primitive decoders are :

 - `ByteDecoder`
 - `ShortDecoder`